Random Laplacian Features for Learning with Hyperbolic Space: Related Work

-\textbf{Hyperbolic space.} $n$-dimensional hyperbolic space $\mathbb{H}_n$ is usually defined and used via a model, a representation of $\mathbb{H}_n$ within a Euclidean space.
-Common models include the Poincar{\'e} ball \cite{ganea2018hyperbolic,nickel2017poincare} and Lorentz hyperboloid model \cite{nickel2018learning,chami2019hyperbolic}.
-We develop our approach using the Poincar{\'e} ball model, but our methodology is independent of the underlying model and can be applied to other models.
+\textbf{Hyperbolic space.} $n$-dimensional hyperbolic space $\mathbb{H}_n$ is usually defined and used via a model, a representation of $\mathbb{H}_n$ within Euclidean space.
+Common choices include the Poincar{\'e} ball \citep{nickel2017poincare} and Lorentz hyperboloid model \citep{nickel2018learning}.
+We develop our approach using the Poincar{\'e} ball model, but our methodology is independent of the model and can be applied to other models.
+The Poincar{\'e} ball model is the Riemannian manifold $(\mathcal{B}^n,g_p)$ with $\mathcal{B}^n=\{\boldsymbol{x}\in\mathbb{R}^n: \| \boldsymbol{x} \| < 1\}$ being the open unit ball and the Riemannian metric $g_p$ and metric distance $d_p$ being \begingroup \abovedisplayskip{2pt} \belowdisplayskip{2pt}